Mamata turfs out BJP in Bengal, saffron party claims "terror" led to defeat | Politics

 TMC's Subrata Mondal trounced his BJP rival Palash Rana by over 1.43 lakh votes in Gosaba, clinching 87.19 per cent votes against a paltry 9.95 per cent polled by the saffron party candidate.
 TMC's Braja Kishor Goswami wrested Santipur from the BJP, defeating Niranjan Biswas by 64,675 votes.
 BJP's Jagannath Sarkar had won from Santipur but decided to Sovandeb Chattopadhyay, a Mamata Banerjee confidante who had vacated the Bhabanipur seat in Kolkata for her to contest in a by-poll earlier, won from Khardaha defeating his BJP rival Joy Sinha by 93,832 votes.

-The TMC's strength in the 294-member state assembly has now risen to 215, while the BJP's tally has come down to 75 from an earlier 77.
+The TMC's strength in the 294-member state assembly has now risen to 217, while the BJP's tally has come down to 75 from the earlier 77.
 Five BJP lawmakers have quit the BJP and joined the TMC since the state general elections, including Mukul Roy, who had become the national vice president of the saffron party.

 ''My heartiest congratulations to all the four winning candidates!
 This victory is people's victory, as it shows how Bengal will always choose development and unity over propaganda and hate politics.
 With people's blessings, we promise to continue taking Bengal to greater heights!''
 Mamata Banerjee said in a twitter post.